bxparks/rpn83p/docs/USER_GUIDE.md

 independent of each other.
 For example, a complex number can be entered in rectangular form, even if the current display mode is polar form.

+Internally, complex numbers are *always* stored in rectangular format.
+They can be displayed in 3 different formats.
+They can be entered in 3 different formats regardless of the display mode.

 #### Complex Numbers and Screen Size

 Complex numbers are rendering using the Small Font of the TI-83 and 84